iwalton3/mpt-lora-patch/README.md

 Note that when using LoRA, there is a strange quirk that prevents me from causing generation with an empty prompt.

+I also included a model-agnostic `export_hf_checkpoint.py` script, which you can use to merge your lora back into a new full model.
+Once you do this, you do not need to use the patched version of the model code anymore.
+That being said, if you want to be able to load the model in 8bit you will still need it.
+The usage is `python export_hf_checkpoint.py <source> <lora> <dest>`.

 If you would like to use this with `text-generation-webui`, apply the following patch:

 ```patch